 Your eye’s discharge can indicate your eye health, so do not hesitate to seek treatment if there are changes or other symptoms.
 (Learn More)

 What Is Eye Discharge?
 Is it Normal?

-Everyone has discharge from their eyes, in the form of “sleep,” mucus, sand, rheum, or a sludgy substance that is present in the corners of your eyes and on your eyelashes when you wake up.
+Everyone has discharge from their eyes, in the form of “sleep,” mucus, crust, sand, rheum, or a sludgy substance that is present in the corners of your eyes and on your eyelashes when you wake up.
 This discharge is a collection of tears, oil, skin cells, and debris that accumulates in and around your eyes as you sleep.

 Because you do not blink tears, and the detritus they collect, out of your eyes while you are asleep, this mixture collects near the tear ducts.
 When you wake up, you have some crust or goopy areas, which can be easily brushed away.
 This substance is often white, off-white, or slightly yellow in tint.

 However, there are some kinds of eye discharge that indicate a more serious condition.
 If your morning eye discharge turns yellow or green, for example, you may have an infection.
 If your eyes discharge more material than normal, this may indicate problems with your eyes.
 Discharge during the day, while you are awake, is a sign of a more serious condition.

 Eye Discharge May Have a Medical Cause That Requires Treatment

 Generally, some rheum collected around your eyes, eyelids, and eyelashes is fine when you wake up.
 However, if you wake up with different-colored rheum, blurry vision, light sensitivity, or pain in your eyes, this may indicate an eye infection or another serious eye condition, which is also producing discharge.

 Some causes of eye discharge that need treatment include: